Our research activities are diverse, ranging from medical imaging and image analysis to molecular and cellular engineering.

 - Mechanics of ancient structures

-Click here for a list of mechanical engineering faculty members and descriptions of their research interests.
+For more information see our directory of mechanical engineering faculty members and descriptions of their research interests.

 The Institute of Optics